mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

 ## Scripts
 Within this module use:

- - **npm test** : `./node_modules/gulp/bin/gulp.js test` runs jshint on gulp, test and source files and runs all tests with code coverage analysis.
  - **npm start** : `node bin/dax [version [directory]]` will download and extract mongodb for given version and download directory, otherwise uses defaults.
 Use only the 'h' flag to see further usage information.

+Within the source code project:

+ - **npm test** : `./node_modules/gulp/bin/gulp.js test` runs jshint on gulp, test and source files and runs all tests with code coverage analysis.

 ## Contributing